sgranade/choicescript_vscode/README.md

 ## Release Notes

+## [2.4.0]

+- The extension now shows local images when running a game.
+- [Nested choices](https://choicescriptdev.fandom.com/wiki/Choice#Nested_choices)?
+No problem!
+They work now.
+- A new setting allows you to turn off warnings when your game doesn't follow Choice of Games's in-house style guide (like using ellipses and limiting option length to 15 words).
+- Re-ordered randomtest options in the context menu.
+- Fixed numerous syntax highlighting, parsing, and error-marking bugs.

 ## [2.3.0]

 - You can now re-run Randomtest using the previous run's settings, to make it easier to repeat Randomtest runs with custom settings.